 WinList's N-Color Compensation system is very quick and easy to use.
-You can use it to compensate any number of fluorescent parameters for signal crossover.
+You can use it to compensate any number of fluorescent measurements for signal crossover.
 This is best accomplished through the use of single-color control files, which are read one at a time to determine the best compensation settings.

 Trace lines are graphical elements displayed in the histograms that you are compensating.
-WinList can automatically position Trace lines using a robust fitting algorithm, and it uses the slopes of Trace lines to set up a compensation matrix.
-Because of the simplicity of this system, it can be easily extended to any number of fluorescent parameters.
+WinList can automatically position trace lines using a robust fitting algorithm, and it uses the slopes of trace lines to set up a compensation matrix.

-Compensation Toolbox Compensation Trace Lines
+Compensation Toolbox Compensation Trace Lines WinList User Guide